Viztruth/Scientific-GUI-Calculator-FULL-CODE/README.md

 🔹 Source code is monolithic, i.e. the entire source code is written in a single ﬁle.
 Hence, easy to download and run!<br>

 <h2>How to use?</h2>
 Just download/copy the source code [<a href="https://github.com/Viztruth/Scientific-GUI-Calculator-FULL-CODE/blob/main/scientificcalc.py">scientiﬁccalc.py</a>] and run the ﬁle.
-Make sure that all the packages are installed before running.
+Make sure that all the packages/libraries are installed before running.
 Short descriptions are provided along with the code wherever necessary for your understanding.

 <h2>If you found the resource useful, don’t forget to star ⭐ the repo and share it. ➕Follow me for more such fun projects!</h2>